Score-based calibration testing for multivariate forecast distributions: Abstract

 \section{Abstract}

-Multivariate distributional forecasts have become widespread in recent years.
-To assess the quality of such forecasts, suitable evaluation methods are needed.
-In the univariate case, calibration tests based on the probability integral transform (PIT) are routinely used.
-However, multivariate extensions of PIT-based calibration tests face various challenges.
-We therefore introduce a general framework for calibration testing in the multivariate case and propose two new tests that arise from it.
-Both approaches use proper scoring rules and are simple to implement even in large dimensions.
-The first employs the PIT of the score.
-The second is based on comparing the expected performance of the forecast distribution (i.e., the expected score) to its actual performance based on realized observations (i.e., the realized score).
-The tests have good size and power properties in simulations and solve various problems of existing tests.
-We apply the new tests to forecast distributions for macroeconomic and financial time series data.
+Calibration tests based on the probability integral transform (PIT) are routinely used to assess the quality of univariate distributional forecasts.
+However, PIT-based calibration tests for multivariate distributional forecasts face various challenges.
+We propose two new types of tests based on proper scoring rules, which overcome these challenges.
+They arise from a general framework for calibration testing in the multivariate case, introduced in this work.
+The new tests have good size and power properties in simulations and solve various problems of existing tests.
+We apply the tests to forecast distributions for macroeconomic and financial time series data.

 \textbf{Keywords:} Forecast Evaluation, Density Forecasts, Ensemble Forecasts

 \textbf{JEL classification:} C12, C52, C53.

 \onehalfspacing